goliatone/application-core/docs/guide.md

 * configuration file: matching configuration files will de passed to module
 * child logger: receives the name of the module.

 #### Core Modules

 Core modules are optional and can be replaced by any module as long as it provides the same interface.

 Some are optional, like the REPL module.
-If you dont needed you can remove it from the list of `coremodules` using the configuration object that you pass to the application instance during the initialization of your program, in the entry point file.
+If you don't needed or don' want a REPL you can remove it from the list of `coremodules` using the configuration object that you pass to the application instance during the initialization of your program, in the entry point file.

+The most likely scenario is that you might want to enable it during development but not on production.

 ##### REPL